analogsenses/source/source/_posts/2016-01-13-gear-guide-the-best-full-frame-lenses-for-the-sony-e-mount.markdown

 <h3 id="batis-18">Zeiss Batis 18mm f/2.8</h3>

 The Batis family of lenses was announced by Zeiss in April 2015.
-They are designed and built by Zeiss, but unlike the lenses Zeiss makes for Canon, Nikon and other manufacturers, the Batis lenses are fully native for the E-mount and include autofocus, weather sealing, a cool and useful new OLED screen that displays the depth of field scale, and a solid metal design.
+They are designed and built by Zeiss, but unlike the lenses they make for Canon, Nikon and others, the Batis lenses are fully native for the E-mount system and include autofocus, weather sealing, an OLED screen that displays the depth of field scale, and a solid metal design.
 They also pack some serious image quality, as we’ve come to expect from the German manufacturer.

+Another interesting and defining aspect of the Batis lenses is that they strike a great combination between top-notch image and build quality, moderately fast apertures, compact size, and light weight.
+These lenses are clearly designed to take full advantage of mirrorless technology and make for a terrific setup.
+If you prefer to own smaller lenses in exchange for that last stop of speed but don’t want to compromise on image quality, the Batis family is just the thing for you.

 <img src="https://c3.staticflickr.com/9/8679/28481846610_a34e6f9d60_o.jpg" width="500"/>

 The **[Zeiss Batis 18mm f/2.8](http://amznlinks.com/global?user=analogsenses&us=B01E8OBQS8&uk=B01E8OBQS8&es=B01E8OBQS8)** is an ultra-wide angle prime lens.
-It’s currently the widest lens in the Batis family, and also the most expensive.
-At $1,499, it is clearly intended to be a top-notch optical instrument for landscape photographers, and the first few reviews all appear to agree on that.
+It’s currently the widest lens in the Batis family.
+At $1,499, it is clearly intended to be a top-notch optical instrument for landscape photographers.
 Like most of Zeiss’ wide angle primes, the Batis 18mm lens uses a Distagon design, as well as Zeiss’ own T\* multi-coating to reduce flare, making it a truly outstanding lens capable of delivering impressive image quality under the most demanding circumstances.

-The Zeiss Batis 18mm lens is also noteworthy for having virtually zero coma which, together with its large aperture and its impressive corner-to-corner sharpness, makes it a great lens to use for astrophotography.
+The Zeiss Batis 18mm lens is also noteworthy for having virtually zero coma which, together with its large aperture and impressive corner-to-corner sharpness, makes it a great lens to use for astrophotography.

 <section class="product-link">
 	<h4 class="buy-now">Buy it online</h4>